-Conduct mini interviews with some of your group members, either within the group or separately and link to them.
+Conduct mini interviews (or an AMA, Ask Me Anything) with some of your group members, either within the group or separately and link to them.
 Make sure to get permission from the individual to publish it on your company blog, and share it widely across the group.
 Getting individuals to have a dialogue with the content you share will make them that bit more likely to engage with each other, too.

 12. Invite in temporary special guests